ESzyszka/Capstone_project/README.md

 ### Project pipeline
-If one wishes to replicate the project the following pipeline and file list gives the overview of the project.
+If one wishes to replicate the project the following pipeline and file list gives the overview of the building blocks of the project.
 In case of any questions or interest in research collaborations reach out using this email: ewa.szyszka@minerva.kgi.edu

 ![pipeline_github](https://i.ibb.co/7CCZDC3/pipeline-github.png)